Important Information For Popular Pottery Wheels with Details, Features, and Specs.

 Beginner potters may wonder whether they are worth the investment.
 Before you buy a Brent wheel, make sure that you are committed to pottery.
 If you are, the investment will pay off in the long run!

-If you want to throw big and the Brent model appeals to you, you should consider this version’s upgrade: the Brent CXC Pottery Wheel, which can handle a heavy continual performance with a 1 Horse Power motor.
+If you want to throw big and the Brent model appeals to you, you should consider this version’s upgrade: the Brent CXC Pottery Wheel (blick arts), which can handle a heavy continual performance with a 1 Horse Power motor.
 This model can help you make larger designs and ornaments.